“With a book marketing strategy, your sales will skyrocket!” you’ve heard that a dozen times.

 Here are the book marketing strategies we cover:

-- Book marketing for authors during Covid-19
+- Book marketing during Covid-19

 - Use a launch team for book marketing